adirRoyal/Best-cfg-for-cs-1.6/README.md

 All the binds for buying weapons can be found in the file: userconfig.cfg Research and understand the sequence of keys that will shorten your shopping time

+4)To get a nice and comfortable view, write the following command in the console without the hyphens   "exec SizeCrosshair.cfg".

 Hope I helped someone with my build